zDevelopers/BelovedBlocks/README.md

 This plugin will be soon avaible on BukkitDev.
 Please note, this README reflects the last development version.
 Some features listed here may not be in the version published on BukkitDev.

-This plugin was made by Amaury Carrade and Florian Cassayre; it is currently translated in English and French.
+This plugin was made by Amaury Carrade and Florian Cassayre; it is currently translated in English, French and German.

 1. [Features](#features)